cta-observatory/ctapipe/README.rst

 Low-level data processing pipeline software for the `CTAO (Cherenkov Telescope Array Observatory) <https://www.ctao.org>`__.

-This is code is a prototype data processing framework and is under rapid development.
+This code is a prototype data processing framework and is under rapid development.
 It is not recommended for production use unless you are an expert or developer!